“My ex-husband’s parents obviously weren’t thrilled about me divorcing their son.

-(The first photo is of my ex-husband’s mom and I from last year’s Thanksgiving.
-The second photo is from today, my current husband helping my ex-husband’s mom set the dessert table.)”
+Note: The left photo is of my ex-husband’s mom and I from last year’s Thanksgiving.
+The second photo is from today, my current husband helping my ex-husband’s mom set the dessert table.

 This story was submitted to Love What Matters by Kristina Kuzmic.
-You can follow her journey on Facebook and Instagram, and pre-order her new book here.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Facebook and Instagram, and order her book.
+Be sure to subscribe to our free email newsletter for our best stories.

 Help us show compassion is contagious.
 SHARE this story on Facebook wiith family and friends.